New rules for mandatory cargo carrier liabili...

 Now that the question is resolved and the issue pacified, we expect that there will be a uniformization of jurisprudence following the legal thesis of general repercussion just set by Brazil’s constitutional court.

 It is not uncommon that civil public actions for shipboard pollution are commenced many years after the event.
-Therefore, shipowners, operators and their liability insurers must keep their records on incidents that may potentially lead to an environmental claim safety stored for as long as the company exists.
+Therefore, shipowners, operators, and their liability insurers must keep their records of incidents that may potentially lead to an environmental claim safety for as long as the company exists.

 Please read our disclaimer.